Cloud-Architekt/cloud-architekt.github.io/_posts/2021-08-11-aadops-conditional-access.md

     ![../2021-08-11-aadops-conditional-access/aadops6.png](../2021-08-11-aadops-conditional-access/aadops6.png)

-### Ready-made templates for "Multi-Tenant" environments
+### Ready-made templates for Multi-Tenant environments

 I can recommend to use parameters to replace dynamic values of group names and IDs (e.g.  Groups of Exclusions, Synchronization Service Accounts and Emergency Access Accounts).